GnRH analog, Abiraterone Acetate, and Prednisone in Treating Patients with Stage IV Castration Sensitive Prostate Cancer

 - Inability to comply with protocol requirements

-I. Test the feasibility of adaptive antiandrogen therapy (androgen deprivation therapy [ADT]) in patients with high risk metastatic castration sensitive prostate cancer (mCSPC).
+I. Test the feasibility of adaptive antiandrogen therapy gonadotropin-releasing hormone analog (GnRH analog) in patients with high risk metastatic castration sensitive prostate cancer (mCSPC).

-I. Assess the clinical benefits of adaptive ADT by comparing to historical controls.
+I. Assess the clinical benefits of adaptive GnRH analog by comparing to historical controls.

 EXPLORATORY/CORRELATIVE STUDIES OBJECTIVES:

 I. Detect the intra-tumor heterogeneity of androgen receptor (AR) and Cyp17 IHC stains on formalin-fixed paraffin-embedded (FFPE) blocks of prostate tumors and or metastatic lesions.

 II.
-Refine the mathematical model for adaptive ADT.
+Refine the mathematical model for adaptive GnRH analog.

 III.
 To develop imaging habitat biomarkers to track diseases progression using the patients’ computed tomography (CT) and bone scans and compare with conventional progression variables (like prostate specific antigen [PSA]).

 IV.
-Compare the AR, Cyp17 immunohistochemistry (IHC) stains as well as imaging biomarkers with a retrospective cohort of mCSPC patients who underwent continuous ADT as standard of care.
+Compare the AR, Cyp17 immunohistochemistry (IHC) stains as well as imaging biomarkers with a retrospective cohort of mCSPC patients who underwent continuous GnRH analog as standard of care.

-Participants receive standard of care ADT via injections and gonadotrophin releasing hormone (GnRH) such as leuprolide acetate, goserelin acetate, or triptorelin for 4 weeks in the absence of disease progression or unacceptable toxicity.
-Participants then receive ADT, abiraterone acetate orally (PO), and prednisone PO once daily (QD), enzalutamide PO daily, or apalutamide PO daily for 8-12 weeks in the absence of disease progression of unacceptable toxicity.
+Patients receive standard of care gonadotropin-releasing hormone analog via injections and gonadotrophin releasing hormone (GnRH) such as leuprolide acetate, goserelin acetate, or triptorelin for 12-16 weeks in the absence of disease progression or unacceptable toxicity.
+Patients then receive gonadotropin-releasing hormone analog, abiraterone acetate orally (PO), and prednisone PO once daily (QD), enzalutamide PO daily, or apalutamide PO daily for 8-12 weeks in the absence of disease progression of unacceptable toxicity.
 Participants who PSA reaches 2 folds or higher of baseline PSA, may restart treatment.